 - Varied Opportunities for Ministry Observation & Ministry Experience

 - Help in discerning, and moving towards, longer-term vocational ministry

 - Living Hope Church in Pretoria, South Africa (Joshua Mack, Teaching Pastor)

 - Reformation Bible Church in Lilongwe, Malawi (Newton Chilingulo, Pastor)

 CURRENT PROJECT TIMOTHY PARTICIPANTS

 Nickson Pasipanodya is from Murehwa, near Harare, Zimbabwe.
 He has been a part of Living Hope Church, Pretoria, South Africa since the church began in October, 2009.
 Nickson is married to Esther (since 2008), and they have 1 daughter and 2 sons.
-He is a graduate of Christ Seminary (Polokwane, South Africa), and serves as a pastor/ elder at Living Hope Church.
-He will serve with Living Hope for a few more years, before, Lord willing, moving back to Zimbabwe to serve as a pastor there long-term.
+He is a graduate of Christ Seminary (Bachelors in Theology) and North West University (Honours in Theology), and is currently pursuing an MA in Biblical Counseling through Strengthening Ministries Training Institute in Pretoria.
+Nickson has served as a pastor/ elder at Living Hope Church since June 2016.
+Lord willing, Living Hope Church will send Nickson out as a church-planting missionary to Harare, Zimbabwe in December 2018.